What is Hawkeye malware?

 Figure 3.
 Execution processes of Hawkeye as displayed by the ANY.RUN malware hunting service

-Hawkeye keylogger usually reaches users' devices through phishing emails, most commonly as a malicious Microsoft Office file, such as Docx file.
-After the user opens the downloaded file it either asks the user to enable macros or uses vulnerabilities to download and execute the main payload.
+Hawkeye keylogger often reaches users' devices through phishing emails, most commonly as a malicious Microsoft Office file, such as Docx file.
+After the user opens the downloaded file, it either asks the user to enable macros or uses vulnerabilities to download and execute the main payload.
 In most cases, it downloads itself into the %AppData% folder.
 To maintain its presence, the malware adds itself to the autorun registry.
 It also uses process hollowing to hide its code in legitimate processes.
-The 8 version of Hawkeye, which is presented in the video from our simulation, injects itself either into MSBuild.exe, RegAsm.exe, or VBC.exe.
-Before sending information to the control server, Hawkeye saves stolen data in Tmp files which are placed into the %Temp% folder.
+For example, the 8 version of Hawkeye, presented in this task from our simulation, injects itself into MSBuild.exe, RegAsm.exe, or VBC.exe.
+Before sending information to the control server, Hawkeye saves stolen data in Tmp files into the %Temp% folder.
 Usually, these Tmp files are deleted after the information is sent to a control server.

 Figure 4.
 Information saved in .TMP file